-- fees for audit assignments: these include the fees for the auditing of the statutory (unconsolidated) and consolidated financial statements and other reporting assignments: EUR 308,616 in 2017 and EUR 299,627 in 2016. - fees for other assignments: - EUR 389,530 in 2017 in respect of additional auditing activities, tax-related work and smaller ad hoc assignments (EUR 415,513 in 2016).
+Fees for audit assignments: this includes the fees for the auditing of the statutory (unconsolidated) and consolidated financial statements and other reporting assignments.
+These amounted to EUR 621,644 in 2017 and EUR 475,652 in 2016.

-9. Related party transactions
+Related party transactions 9.